-Latest newsletter for July & August is now out.
-See newsletter section above…
+Latest newsletter for October and November now out.
+See newsletter section.

 Lots of people want to know what is going to happen with the old chapel now the planning committee has turned down our planning application to develop the site.

 First of all, the church is NOT and never has been, the building!
 The church is the people and so where we meet is irrelevant to us as a church.
 That’s the good news!
 The building may close but the church does not.
 We are still using the building for the odd worship service and for prayer but Sunday worship is now normally taking place at the Victoria Centre from 10.30 am.

 However, the Baptist Church has been meeting in the chapel since 1836 and we hate to see a historic building like this go to waste especially when it could be a genuine asset to the community of Lydney as well as the church.
 We regard the decision of the planning committee as inexplicably short sighted and a missed opportunity for Lydney as a whole.
 The chapel could be a real asset to the community as well as the church.
 We don’t want to let go of it unless we have no choice.